Stu Harrison is a Liverpool-based artist, working in illustration.

 Buy Brave Maeve

-The Festival has printed 250 hard copies.
-Any left after the Festival will be available in our online shop (liverpoolirishfestival.com/shop), for £5 plus post and packaging.
+Brave Maeve will available to buy on Kindle.
+In the meantime, the Festival has the book available in our online shop for £5 plus post and packaging.

 I hope I’ve created a book filled with a bit of mythical (and local) magic.
 It would be nice to think I’d educated -or reminded- my readers about the rich folklore of Ireland.
 Now has anyone seen my phone?
 It was here a minute a go…